 Lesson 2: Cut Back On The Cost Of Utilities

 I like to include so many things in this section.
 Not only electricity, natural gas, propane, and phone.
-But also cable and internet, any other tv type subscriptions, cell bill, and insurances.
+But also cable and internet, any other TV type subscriptions, cell bills, and insurance.

 There is a little wiggle room here.
-You can call cell, cable, and car insurance providers to ask for a lower rate or discount on your service.
+You can call cell, cable, and car insurance providers for a lower rate or discount on your service.

-Sometimes if you suggest that you have looked into canceling or changing providers (after you have done some research on the competition), they may be willing to work with you if they think they might lose you as a customer.
+Sometimes, if you suggest that you have looked into canceling or changing providers (after researching the competition), they may be willing to work with you if they think they might lose you as a customer.

-It’s never a good idea to lie to get a deal, but if you wouldn’t mind trying an alternative company and have researched their rates, you could attempt an honest negotiation with your current provider.
+It’s never a good idea to lie to get a deal, but if you would like to try an alternative company and have researched their rates, you could attempt an honest negotiation with your current provider.

 Also, items like power strips, timers, or LED lightbulbs will all help with cutting the cost of utilities.

-I have a post about all the ways you can save money on utilities here.
+I have a post about how you can save money on utilities here.